Scaling limits of discrete-time Markov chains and their local times on electrical networks: Electrical networks

 \subsection{Resistance forms of electrical networks}

-In this section, we study some basic properties of resistance forms associated with electrical networks.
+In this subsection, we study some basic properties of resistance forms associated with electrical networks.
+Recall the definition of electrical networks $G$ and related bilinear forms $(\cE_G, \cF_G)$ from Definitions~\ref{dfn: electrical network} and~\ref{1. dfn: resistance forms associated with electrical networks}.

 \begin{thm} Fix an electrical network $G$.
-Then, the pair $(\cE_{G}, \cF_{G})$ (recall it from Definition \ref{1. dfn: resistance forms associated with electrical networks}) is a regular resistance form.
+Then the pair $(\cE_{G}, \cF_{G})$ is a regular resistance form.
 We denote the associated resistance metric by $R_{G}$.
-Then, the topology on $V_{G}$ induced from $R_{G}$ is the discrete topology. \end{thm}
+Then the topology on $V_{G}$ induced from $R_{G}$ is the discrete topology. \end{thm}

 \begin{proof} The conditions \ref{3. dfn item: the domain F}, \ref{3. dfn item: the quotient space of resistance form is Hilbert}, and \ref{3. dfn item: Markov property of resistance forms} can be checked similarly to the proofs of \cite[Proposition 1.21 and Lemma 1.27]{Barlow_17_Random}.
 Since we have that